-Looking forward, Dr. Zhou will continue to use her expertise to contribute to the development of the stem cell field, and she welcomes collaboration with investigators of all levels from SKI, the Tri-institutes and other institutions.
+Looking forward, Dr. Zhou will continue to use her expertise to contribute to the development of the stem cell field, and she welcomes collaboration with investigators of all levels from MSK, the Tri-institutes and other institutions.

 Doctors and faculty members often work with pharmaceutical, device, biotechnology, and life sciences companies, and other organizations outside of MSK, to find safe and effective cancer treatments, to improve patient care, and to educate the health care community.